pypi/warehouse/docs/api-reference/legacy.rst

     ============ =============================================================
       rel name                               value
     ============ =============================================================
-    internal     Packages hosted by this repository, *MUST* be a direct package link.
+    internal     Projects hosted by this repository, *MUST* be a direct project link.
-    homepage     The homepage of the project, *MAY* be a direct package link and *MAY* be fetched and processed for more direct package links.
+    homepage     The homepage of the project, *MAY* be a direct project link and *MAY* be fetched and processed for more direct project links.
-    download     The download url for the project, *MAY* be a direct package link and *MAY* be fetched and processed for more direct package links.
+    download     The download url for the project, *MAY* be a direct project link and *MAY* be fetched and processed for more direct project links.
-    ext-homepage The homepage of the project, *MUST* not be fetched to look for more packages, *MAY* be a direct link. ext-download The download url for the project, **MUST** not be fetched to look for more packages but *MAY* be a direct package link. external     An externally hosted url, *MUST* not be fetched to look for more packages but *MAY* be a direct package link.
+    ext-homepage The homepage of the project, *MUST* not be fetched to look for more projects, *MAY* be a direct link. ext-download The download url for the project, **MUST** not be fetched to look for more projects but *MAY* be a direct project link. external     An externally hosted url, *MUST* not be fetched to look for more projects but *MAY* be a direct project link.
     ============ =============================================================

     The links may optionally include a hash using the url fragment.
 This